 In Yucca Valley, 5 miles

-Black Rock Nature Center, Hi View, Joshua Tree Visitor Center, California Riding and Hiking Trail, interpretive programs
+Tour the Black Rock Nature Center.
+Stop at Hi View.
+Spend some time in the Joshua Tree Visitor Center.
+Explore the California Riding and Hiking Trail.
+Attend ranger-led interpretive programs.

 Black Rock Equestrian Camp